xpack-dev-tools/clang-xpack/README.md

 ## Support

-The quick answer is to use the GitHub [Discussions](https://github.com/xpack-dev-tools/clang-xpack/discussions/).
+The quick advice for getting support is to use the GitHub [Discussions](https://github.com/xpack-dev-tools/clang-xpack/discussions/).

 For more details please read the